 Replaced by the HCFA-1500.
 The Michigan Health Benefits Review form is used for supplemental claims and status inquiries.

 State program to provide health care for children from low-income families who do not receive Medicaid and are not covered by a health plan.
-At enrollment, MIChild families may select from several health plans, including the Blues, which provide medical and dental treatment through the TRUST PPO and Traditional Plus Dental Program.
+At enrollment, MIChild families may select from several health plans, including the Blues.

 See HMO models.